PranavAngrish/OGC-MCP-Service/standardized_server/docs/CONFORMANCE.md

 # Experimental Conformance Checklist

-This checklist describes the behavior expected from implementations of the experimental OGC API MCP tool contract in `spec/ogc-mcp-tool-contract.json`.
+This checklist describes behavior expected from implementations of the experimental OGC API MCP tool contract.
 It is not an OGC conformance class.

 ## Registry